 Shortly beforehand, a researcher at the Digital Citizen's Alliance – who were looking into the app – found that it directly downloaded malware onto the device they were using to investigate it.

-Is using a VPN to stream Euro 2021 legal?
+Is using a VPN to stream England vs Italy legal?

-Watch Euro 2021 online for free thanks to the 30-day money-back guarantee
+Watch the Euros final online for free thanks to the 30-day money-back guarantee

 Euro 2021 runs from June 11 to July 11 – which is exactly 30 days long.
 This is extremely convenient, as basically all premium, paid-for VPN services (including ExpressVPN) offer a 30-day money-back guarantee.